-In an effort to get more information, we go online and searched the name of the person who has contacted us.
+In an effort to get more information, we go online and search the name of the person who has contacted us.
 What we find online about you and your organisation influences our decision on the level of communication and support you will likely receive.

 The information age is here to stay and it’s really, really important that you don’t negatively impact your opportunity to raise funds for your organisation.
 Sponsors, Grant Agencies, Philanthropists and Individual Donors are probably researching you right now.

 So what are they going to find?
 Go on a search engine and have a look – if you don’t have a digital footprint you can search my name to see what comes up – I regularly check mine!

 What was once important for marketers and businesses is absolutely essential for individuals and the organisations they represent.

 A lot of people have been very vocal online stating that they wouldn’t donate to the McGrath Foundation after images emerged of Glenn McGrath after a hunting trip in South Africa.

 Now you may not have the profile of Glenn McGrath but this situation demonstrates how important personal brands are and the negative impact they can have on organisations and their ability to fundraise if something goes wrong.

 A personal brand is how you differentiate yourself from the crowd.
 Let me give you an example.

 Part of my ‘brand’ is my friendliness; humour and my laugh.
 I was presenting at a conference just last week and before my session, I was in the lunch line when I heard my name called from behind me and a lady said ‘I thought that was you, I recognised your laugh’.